vbhakta27/group3/README.md

 <img src="Plots/r_values.png">

-•	More flight data points are necessary to increase certainty regarding the Epidemics impact on Flights
-•	The flight data shows a cyclical behavior throughout the years, which makes pinpointing the impact of our diseases more difficult
-•	There is not a statistically significant correlation between flight and epidemic datasets
+While logically, epidemics should have an impact on flight frequency, our analysis did not cearly support this hypothesis.
+At most, we might be able to say that extremely large outbreaks seem to negatively impact flight frequency slightly, but more flight data points are necessary to increase certainty in that regard.
+Additionally, the flight data shows a cyclical behavior throughout the years, which makes pinpointing the impact of our diseases more difficult - specifically for short-lived diseases.
+For now, there is not a statistically significant correlation between flight and epidemic datasets.
-•	Higher outbreaks seem to negatively impact flight frequency
-•	There seems to exist an impact of epidemics on flight frequency.
-However, there is uncertainty in this regard since we do not have sufficient data to backup this correlation